Fashion Inspiration Strikes at Home

 Omondi contacted Sean Bilovecky at The Pattern Makers to make his first pattern.
 Once his pattern and tech pack were completed and handed over to him, the next step was to find a quality manufacturer.
 He reached out to MakersValley.

-He sent his MakersValley account manager his product patterns, and we connected him to an Italian manufacturer who quickly went to work making his first prototype.
-Thanks to Omondi's successful Kickstarter campaign, he had the funds to have a first prototype made in Italy, at the hands of professional, experienced Italian artisans.
+He sent his MakersValley account manager his product patterns, and we connected him to an Italian manufacturer who quickly went to work making his first sample.
+Thanks to Omondi's successful Kickstarter campaign, he had the funds to have a first sample made in Italy, at the hands of professional, experienced Italian artisans.

 Growing the Successful Kickstarter Campaign